Accessibility Accessibility icon

 • Pain disappears or diminishes after a few minutes of walking

-A Fast Path to Lasting Relief
+A Fast Path to Lasting Heel Pain Relief

 What is the Treatment for Plantar Fasciitis like?